Problem or Grievance Resolution Procedure for Part Time Employees

 - Vice President for Human Resources

-- A three-stage procedure exists for the settlement of policy-related grievances for Temporary, student and non-student employees.
-At all settlement stages, matters may be presented personally and individually by the employee, or with a representative from within Indiana University of his/her own choosing.
+- A three-stage procedure exists for the settlement of policy-related grievances for part time, student and non-student employees.
+At all settlement stages, matters may be presented personally and individually by the employee, or with a representative from within Indiana University of their own choosing.